ANONYMOUS-LEADERS-REWARD-PROTOCOL

 Each voucher_cm is added to a Merkle tree of voucher commitments by validators during the execution of the first block of the following epoch, maintained throughout the entire blockchain history by everyone.

-Claiming the Reward
+Claiming the reward

-Each leader MAY submit a Leader Claim Operation to claim their reward.
+Each leader may submit a LEADER_CLAIM Operation to claim their reward.
 This Operation includes:

 • The Merkle root of the global voucher set when the Mantle Transaction containing the claim is submitted.